 - High teacher to student ratio (3 teachers to a class of 15–20 children).

 - Spacious classrooms and gym space

 Sliding Scale Pricing

 Our sliding-scale tuition enables us to serve families from all walks of life.
 Scholarships are available to eligible families through funding our Logan Nettleton Scholarship Fund.
 Please have all documentation completed when enrolling and applying for a scholarship.
-Click here to download the scholarship application and instructions or contact us for current rates.
+Visit our enrollment site to complete your scholarship application and see below for the current fee schedule.

 I loved this program, how welcome our family has felt.
 I love that we had such a small child-to-teacher ratio.
 The volunteer staff has been sweet and supportive as well.
 This program has far exceeded my expectations.

 Read our handbook for more information about preschool activities, policies, and procedures.

 Contact us to schedule a preschool tour or request additional information about our preschool program.